-Additionally, we continue to support our sponsored child, Pingwende through Splash, which is co-ordinated by Val Poyser.
+After the Summer break we recommenced our normal Sunday morning Splash sessions using Roots material.
+Additionally, we continue to support our sponsored child, Pingwende through Splash, and have also taken on a second child, a boy called Anik.
+This is organised and co-ordinated by Val Poyser.

 Alongside our normal Splash mornings, we also engage the children in special activities, for example: making special cards for Mothering Sunday, helping to make up Christingle packs, for our SPACE Christingle service, and rehearsing and performing in our annual nativity.

 Despite not having as many children as in previous years, we were still able to put on a nativity last year, and as ever, the children were the stars of the show.

 Splash is indebted to Kath Roberts and Ro Cowell, for organising the materials needed to help the children make Christingles last year, and to Dawn Wisbey our nativity pianist, and of course, the many people from both churches who bring our holiday club to life and make church a fun place to be for the children.
 Please record my gratitude to everyone who stepped in to help with the children’s work in anyway last year, it is very much appreciated.
 Jacquie Macaulay

 The D of E group continues to prosper and grow.
 The Kelsall group operate under the umbrella of St Philip’s for support such as insurance, DBS processes and checks, using the lounge (and Methodist premises) for meetings.
 Several church members are leaders, notably Elaine Shakspeare and Daniel Gaskarth, and some church parents are involved, notably Jane Knight leading the steering group.